UCLA-MDSH/ucla-mdsh.github.io/README.md

 * [ ] Fix Nav placement issue when window is narrow.
 * [ ] Google site verification?
 * [ ] Landing page (Christina Ramirez) background computer too old.
 May switch to a more modernish pic. later.
+* [ ] Switch to the officially UCLA approved MDSH logo.